 To create personalized biopsy schedules based on patient-specific risk of

 reclassification, we required a risk prediction model.
 Available data was patient age at inclusion in AS, longitudinally measured PSA, timing of repeat biopsies and corresponding Gleason grades, and observed time of reclassification.
-Analysis of this data required modeling the within-patient correlation for PSA, association between the Gleason grades and PSA profiles of a patient, and handling missing PSA measurements after a patient experienced reclassification.
-In such situations, a commonly used model is the joint model 79 for time-to-event and longitudinal data [12, 13, 14].
+Analysis of this data consisted of modeling the within-patient correlation for PSA, association between the Gleason grades and PSA profiles of a patient, and handling missing PSA measurements after a patient experienced reclassification.
+For this we used the joint model 79 for time-to-event and longitudinal data [12, 13, 14].

 Our joint model consisted of two sub-models.
 First, a linear mixed